yadelab/ios-decal-final-proj/README.md

 * Scroll through list of suggested activities

 ## Control Flow
-* User is initially presented with splash screen
-* User will then be asked for permission for their current location (They may opt to manually enter a different location instead)
+* User will be asked for permission for their current location (They may opt to manually enter a different location instead)
 * They will be presented with list of suggested activities based on the weather